-In March 2008, we entered into a loan agreement with a bank that provided borrowing capacity of \$5.3 million to fund the purchase of equipment, furnishings, software and other fixed assets and enable the refinancing of our then-existing loan facility with RJRT.
-We borrowed \$4.8 million upon entering into the loan agreement and borrowed the remaining \$489,000 in September 2008.
+In March 2008, we entered into a loan agreement with a bank that provided borrowing capacity of \$5.3 million to fund the purchase of equipment, furnishings, software and other fixed assets and enable the refinancing of our then-existing loan facility with R.J.
+Reynolds Tobacco Holdings, Inc. We borrowed \$4.8 million upon entering into the loan agreement and borrowed the remaining \$489,000 in September 2008.
 Pursuant to the loan agreement, we granted a first priority security interest in favor of the bank in the assets acquired with the proceeds of the loan facility or the previous facility that it replaced.
 The March 2008 loan bears interest at a fixed rate of 5.231% per annum and is repayable in equal monthly installments of \$112,000 beginning April 1, 2008 and continuing through the maturity date of March 1, 2012.
 The September 2008 loan bears interest at a fixed rate of 6.131% per annum and is repayable in equal monthly installments of \$11,000 beginning October 1, 2008 and continuing through the maturity date of September 1, 2012.
-As of March 31, 2010, the outstanding principal balance under the loan facility was \$3.1 million.
+As of September 30, 2010, the outstanding principal balance under the loan facility was \$2.2 million.
 There is no additional borrowing capacity remaining available to us under the loan agreement.

 In April 2002, we received a \$500,000 loan from the City of Winston-Salem.
 Under the terms of the loan, there was no interest accrual or payment due until the fifth anniversary of the loan.
 Following expiration of the five-year grace period in April 2007, the outstanding principal balance of the loan began to bear interest at an annual interest rate of 5% and became payable in 60 equal monthly installments of \$9,000.
-As of March 31, 2010, the outstanding principal balance under the loan was \$213,000.
+As of September 30, 2010, the outstanding principal balance under the loan was \$161,000.

-Our cash, cash equivalents and investments were \$285.1 million as of March 31, 2010 and \$111.1 million as of December 31, 2009.
-As of March 31, 2010, substantially all of our cash, cash equivalents and investments were invested in bank depository accounts, commercial paper, certificates of deposit, and institutional money market funds at Branch Banking and Trust Company, RBC Bank and Wells Fargo & Company.
+Our cash, cash equivalents and investments in marketable securities were \$268.0 million as of September 30, 2010 and \$111.1 million as of December 31, 2009.
+As of September 30, 2010, the majority of our cash, cash equivalents and investments were invested in bank depository accounts and institutional money market funds at Branch Banking and Trust Company, RBC Bank and Wells Fargo & Company.
+In addition, as of September 30, 2010, we had cash of \$98.2 million that we do not expect to need to fund our short-term liquidity requirements invested in U.S. Treasury notes and bonds, U.S. federal and state agency-backed certificates, corporate debt securities that are rated at least A quality or equivalent and certificates of deposit.